scanapi/website/_docs_v1/configuration/config_file.md

 # Configuration File

-If you want to configure the ScanAPI with a file, you can create a `.scanapi.yaml` file in the root of your project
+If you want to configure the ScanAPI with a file, you can create a local `scanapi.conf` file where you are running the ScanAPI CLI or a global `scanapi.conf` file following the XDG Base Directory Specification.

 ```yaml
 project_name: DemoAPI # This will be rendered in the Report Title.